Marketing Budget for Real Estate Agents: Using your Money as a Tool

 The above obviously begs the questions as to which of the three groups do you want to be in.

 - The 80% that are living paycheck to paycheck.
-Whose life is a roller coaster of having money and not having it.
+Those people whose life is a roller coaster of having money and not having it.

 - The 15% that are at least taking the time to put money aside for their business